libregis/GST101/docs/Lab3.md

 In this first task you will learn a new way to add data to QGIS Desktop.
 You will then set the projection for the map project, organize the data layers in the Table of Contents and change the layer names.

-1. Open QGIS Desktop.

 In Lab 2 you learned how to add data to QGIS Desktop by using the Add Vector Data and Add Raster Data buttons.
 Now you will learn another method of adding data to QGIS Desktop.
 You will use the QGIS Desktop Browser panel.

+1. Open QGIS Desktop

-2. Click View | Panels and make sure *Browser* is checked.
+2. Click `View → Panels` and make sure *Browser* is checked.
 The Browser panel will now be displayed.

+    !!!
+Note
-    *Note:* The Browser panel may be docked or floating, so it may not be in the same location as in the figures in this lab.
+        The Browser panel may be docked or floating, so it may not be in the same location as in the figures in this lab.

     ![QGIS Browser Panel in QGIS Desktop](figures/Lab4/QGIS_Browser_Tab_in_QGIS_Desktop.png "QGIS Browser Panel in QGIS Desktop")

-3. Using the file tree in the Browser window navigate to the Lab 4 data folder.
+3. Using the file tree in the Browser window navigate to the `GST101_Data\Lab4_data` folder.

-4. Right click on the Lab 4 data folder and choose Add as a favourite from the context menu.
+4. Right click on the `GST101_Data\Lab4_data` data folder and choose Add as a favourite from the context menu.

 5. Sometimes when recent changes have been made, such as setting a folder as a favourite, the Refresh button needs to be pressed in order to see the changes.
 Click the Refresh button (highlighted in figure below).